Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

-The above equation imposes a simple constraint on choosing options for execution by not allowing a new policy to execute actions in states which are classified as a non-terminating state by the previous nested beta function.
-This is because we do not want new policies to be learned in the state space where old policies have already learned a viable policy.
-This leads to the partition of the state space by separate policies.
+The above equation imposes a simple constraint on choosing options for execution by not allowing a new policy to execute actions in states which are classified as a non-terminating state by the previous nested termination function since that means there is already some trained option more suited to execute in that state.